IoT Testing: A Complete Guide to Validating Smart Devices in the Real World

 3. Resilience in the real world

-Things go wrong—that’s a given in any software deployment.
+Things go wrong — that’s a given in any software deployment.
 The same is the case with IoT.
 The question is how gracefully your system can recover.

-Robust IoT testing process helps build resilience by simulating unpredictable events, such as duplicated data, dropped connections, power failures, and hardware glitches.
+Robust IoT testing helps build resilience by simulating unpredictable events, such as duplicated data, dropped connections, power failures, and hardware glitches.
 Testing in real-world conditions makes your product more durable and adaptive.

 4. Reliable data, smarter decisions